 Now, this advice is for you if you are planning on welding Aluminum base metals that are ½ inch thick or less.
-However, if you are welding Aluminum components that are greater than ½ inch in thickness, you may want to add some Helium to the mix.
+However, if you are welding Aluminum components or trying aluminum welding boat, or other projects involving materials that are greater than ½ inch in thickness, you may want to add some Helium to the mix.
 Depending on the thickness of your base material, you can add from 25 to 75 percent Helium.
 Doing so will ensure that your arc is hotter in order to improve the penetration of your weld.
 So, if you’re using thicker pieces of Aluminum, you’ll definitely want to go with a mixture that includes some level of Helium, depending on the thickness of your base metal.

 But remember, Helium can be a bit more expensive than pure Argon.
 So, you’ll want to take this economic factor into consideration before you start getting into your Aluminum welding project.
 Just be sure you are aware of the costs involved with either option and do some research about exactly how much Helium you need to produce quality welds on thicker metal components.

 You might be surprised to find out that the ability to weld Aluminum using a DC TIG is one of the more hotly debated topics in the online welding community.
 Certainly, using AC power with your TIG welder on Aluminum is going to give you a considerably cleaner weld.
 But should you consider using DC power to TIG weld Aluminum?